posm/posm.github.io/src/pages/about/index.md

 This means that any and all parts of a mapping workflow can happen offline.
 A user can pre-download files for an area of interest and then take POSM to the field.
 Mappers can do any and all of the following: fly a drone, process the imagery, use that to conduct a mapathon and create a base map, conduct a phone-based survey, add local detail to the base map with either paper-based or mobile phone-based methods, and pull the resulting data from the phones onto a local server.
 This cycle can be repeated over and over again to build off of field efforts.
 When a project finishes, users take POSM back to an area with internet and push the changes into OpenStreetMap and other relevant places.

-#### POSM Workflow
+#### POSM workflow

 ![](workflow.png)

 POSM has been used for mapping in West Africa, Sri Lanka, Comoros, Ecuador, and Seattle.
 It also has potential for use as a secure data-sharing tool (e.g. local intranet for disconnected areas) and many other applications.
-Additional software can be integrated into the devices; <a href="mailto:contact@posm.org">contact us</a> for more information.
+Additional software can be integrated into the devices; <a href="mailto:contact@posm.io">contact us</a> for more information.

 ## Getting started